 Let’s look at an example.

+We can see a few abbreviations here—SP, Di, VC, and USD.
+These abbreviations mean that it is a superior lens, it works with full-frame or crop sensor cameras, and has stabilization.
 On top of that, it has a supersonic drive, making it fast and quiet for auto-focusing.

 Tamron Lens Abbreviations